rlauer6/make-cpan-dist/README.md

 modules that can be installed as part of my application stacks, I don't bother with the creation of CPAN distributions.

-In order to possibly share some of these modules (or some might say inflict them on an unwary public ;-) ) and to use a more modern Perl toolchain (`cpanm`) to vendor libraries for use with AWS Lambdas, I've recently needed a quick and easy CPAN distribution creation utility.
+In order to possibly share some of these modules and to use a more modern Perl toolchain (`cpanm`) to vendor libraries for use with AWS Lambdas, I've recently needed a quick and easy CPAN distribution creation utility.
 Hence this project.

 After installing the project you'll find more information by reading the man page.